jakobheuer/passwordStrengthChecker/README.md

 A small password strength checker built with Python's standard libraries.
 Intuitive, real-time analysis of your password's security.

-This was developed as a small side project, partly for fun and partly to explore how different Large Language Models (LLMs) can aid in the rapid development and iteration of such a tool—from generating initial code to refining UI concepts and writing documentation.
+This was developed as a small side project, partly for fun and partly to explore how different Large Language Models (LLMs) can aid in the rapid development and iteration of such a tool.

 ![Dashboard UI Screenshot](https://github.com/jakobheuer/passwordStrengthChecker/blob/main/UI.png)